sola-st/CodeCureAgent/code_cure_agent/agent_config_and_prompt_files/suppress_violation_prompt_parts/prompt_design_suppress_violation.md

 Only address the specified rule violation; ignore all others.

+## Possible explanation why this needs to be suppressed (instead of fixed) (given by a LLM)

+The violation is incorrectly raised because the code uses System.out to print help information to the user, not for logging.
+The rule S106 targets logging to standard outputs, which does not apply here.
+The developer intentionally used System.out for this purpose, and replacing it with a logger would break the intended functionality.
+Hence, this violation should not be fixed.

 ## Agent History

 Below is a log of all previous steps that you have taken.
 For each step, you are given: